Get This Sales Funnel Custom Built >> Click Here!

 Churn rate

 Now, in terms of revenue lost because of churn.
-As an early-stage startup that is focused on revenue growth, your goal should eventually be to earn more from new customers than lose from abandoning customers.
+As an early-stage startup focused on revenue growth, your goal should eventually be to earn more from new customers than lose from abandoning customers.
 In other words, you need to accomplish a negative revenue churn.
-Your biggest bet is to prevent paid users from unsubscribing while at the same time finding ways to retain existing customers if not sell more to them.
+Your biggest bet is to prevent paid users from unsubscribing while at the same time finding ways to retain existing customers, if not sell more to them.

 Average use per user per month